-4. We believe that schools need adequate federal support, flexibility, and funding to implement federal healthcare regulations.
+4. We believe that schools need adequate federal support, flexibility, and funding to implement federal healthcare and labor regulations.

-We support federal efforts to increase the amount of funding and quality of training, technical support, and other guidance and resources to assist school systems with implementing healthcare regulations.
-We welcome any opportunity to work with federal agencies, including the Internal Revenue Service (IRS), Centers for Medicare & Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), and non-federal public health and education stakeholders to improve regulations and services affecting our nation's school systems.
+We support federal efforts to increase the amount of funding and quality of training, technical support, and other guidance and resources to assist school systems with implementing healthcare and labor regulations.
+We welcome any opportunity to work with federal offices and agencies, including the Internal Revenue Service (IRS), Centers for Medicare & Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), Wage and Hour Division (WHD), and non-federal public health and education stakeholders to improve regulations and services affecting our nation's school systems.

 We support the reduction, simplification, and streamlining of current Affordable Care Act (ACA) regulations to reduce the administrative burden and costs to school systems to comply with the law.
-We support changing the definition of a full-time employee (FTE) who qualifies for health insurance from an individual who works an average of 30 hours/week to 35 hours/week, and exempting substitute teachers and other variable-hour employees from coverage under the ACA.
+We support changing the definition of a full-time employee (FTE) who qualifies for health insurance from an individual who works an average of 30 hours/week to 35 hours/week and exempting substitute teachers and other variable-hour employees from coverage under the ACA.
 We urge lawmakers to refrain from reinstating costly, burdensome requirements that would be difficult for school district employers to implement.

 We oppose healthcare reforms that would adversely affect the financial structure or funding streams of the federal-state Medicaid and Children's Health Insurance Program (CHIP).
-This includes limiting federal payments to states via per-capita caps based on enrollment or block grants, neither of which provide states relief in the event of a recession, public health crisis, or other emergency.
+This includes limiting federal payments to states via per-capita caps based on enrollment or block grants, neither of which provide states relief in the event of a recession, public health crisis, or other emergencies.

-We believe that capping or reducing Medicaid and/or CHIP funding to states hinders states' ability to reimburse Medicaid-eligible service providers, including hospitals, clinics, and schools.
-Schools rely on \$4 billion annually in Medicaid dollars to provide vital student health services to children, especially those with disabilities and from low-income families that cannot afford access to these services elsewhere.
+- We believe that capping or reducing Medicaid and/or CHIP funding to states hinders states' ability to reimburse Medicaid-eligible service providers, including hospitals, clinics, and schools.
+The current financing structure of Medicaid should be preserved and ensure that eligible mental health services in schools are reimbursable under the program.
+Schools rely on \$4 billion annually in Medicaid dollars to provide vital student health services to children, especially those with disabilities and from low-income families that cannot afford access to these services elsewhere. - We believe the Medicaid reimbursement system should be streamlined to ensure that districts of all sizes can participate in the Medicaid program.
+The Centers for Medicare and Medicaid (CMS) should proactively engage school district stakeholders in updating technical guidance that will enable every district access to Medicaid reimbursement for much-needed services for children.

-We support federal efforts to prioritize school personnel (e.g., teachers, specialists, aides, food service and custodial staff, bus drivers, administrators, and other professionals who serve our nation's schools) for access to COVID-19 vaccinations.
-Providing schools priority access is critical for reopening safely and instilling public confidence in a nationwide vaccination program.
+We support federal efforts to prioritize school personnel (e.g., teachers, specialists, aides, food service and custodial staff, bus drivers, administrators, and other professionals who serve our nation's schools) for access to COVID-19 vaccinations, test kits, and other supplies (e.g., masks, PPE, etc.) to help mitigate viral spread.
+Providing schools priority access is critical to keeping schools safe and open and instilling public confidence in a nationwide COVID-19 mitigation program.